 As you can see in the picture of the clay cliffs of Aquinnah at Martha's Vineyard, natural clays can come in many colors.

 The rainbow of clay colors available reflects the variety of unique minerals contained within the clay.
-Green and blue from ions of ferrous and magnesium as well as decomposed organic material.
-Yellow clays are rich in from ferric oxides and red clay color comes from ferrous and copper oxides.
+Green and blue colors come from ions of ferrous and magnesium as well as decomposed organic material.
+Yellow clays are rich in ferric oxides and red clay color is due to ferrous and copper oxides.
 White clay is high in natural aluminum and black clays are often high in volcanic ash.

 The mineral content is affected by . . .

 - the soil composition of the area from which the clay was mined

 - where and how deeply the clay was mined